Djohnson1313/phase_1_project/README.md

 ## Incident accommodations

-In the event of an icident, it is important to have easy access to an exit, allowing for a quick escape of a dangerous situation.
+In the event of an incident, it is important to have easy access to an exit, allowing for a quick escape of a dangerous situation.

 ## conclusion